Northern Tier Shelter Fellowship Program

 The fellows will be able to put their new skills to work with their own shelter, directly benefiting shelter animals and communities.
 Additionally, the shelter medicine program will benefit from the infusion of practical experience brought by the Shelter Fellows.
 Many fellows will continue on with the program as alumni and mentors while working in or with shelters for years to come, greatly magnifying the impact of this investment in their training.

 Interested in joining the fellowship?
-Keep an eye on our website news updates and facebook page where we will announce in the winter/spring when we are accepting applications for the upcoming fellowship year.
+Keep an eye on our website news updates and facebook page where we will announce in the summer when we are accepting applications for the upcoming fellowship year.
 Applicants must be leadership staff working in shelters in Alaska, Washington, Idaho, Montana, North Dakota, Minnesota or Wisconsin.
 One application per shelter accepted, with up to 2 staff participating.
 Recommended staff are shelter directors or managers along with another key staff member.
-Shelters will be selected but individuals participating should be listed on application with one applicant as the primary fellow.
+Shelters will be selected but individuals participating should be listed on the application with one applicant as the primary fellow.

 Current 2018/2019 Fellowship Shelters